toqeerehsan/Urdu-Word2Vec-Embeddings/README.md

 # Urdu Word2Vec Embeddings

-Word2Vec embeddings for Urdu language trained on a plain text corpus of 220 million tokens.
-The respository contains the trained embeddings with dimenstions size of 100, 200 and 300.
+Word2Vec embeddings are trained on a plain Urdu corpus of 220 million tokens.
+The respository contains the trained embeddings with dimenstion size of 100, 200 and 300.
 Both binary (.bin) and non-binary trained models are included.

 **Usage**
 ```